ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-Both hostogram and frequency polygon have shown that MPG is right skewed which is clearly depicted by a longer tail on the rigt side of the plot.
+Both histogram and frequency polygon have shown that MPG is right-skewed which is depicted by a longer tail on the right side of the plot.

 ``` r
 options(scipen=10000)